karl/monket.net/contents/cv/index.md

 _November 2015 – Current_

 Geckoboard helps companies turn their key performance data into beautiful, accessible KPI dashboards that keep teams informed, motivated and data-driven.

+### Tasks & Responsibilities

+Leading a team of 6 (one of the two dev teams at Geckoboard).
+Including regular 1 to 1's with team members, and advocating for the team to the leadership group.
+Recruiting new front end developers from screening to organising interviews.
+Running fortnightly retrospectives, providing a safe place to discuss and take aciton on issues facing the development teams.
+Mentoring junior developers with architecture discussions and code reviews.

+### Achievements

+Introducing React Storybook for rapid feedback when building new UI components.
+Enabling hot reloading of react components in a large existing codebase, tightening the development feedback loop.
+Creating a dedicated 2 week on-boarding process for new developers.
+Introducing a monthly front end discussion group.
+This served as a space where we could discuss new ideas and ensure the team had a shared vision and understanding.
+Migrating from a custom flux implementation to Redux.
+Developing a framework for testing async code synchronously using mock clocks, dates, and promises.
+This allowed explicit control of timing while ensuring tests ran as fast as possible.

+### Technologies Used

+react, javascript, es6, redux, sass, d3

 ### Lead Front End Developer | Qumu, London